John Shaw (colonel): Life in Wisconsin

 John would later claim to have moved to Princeton in the Wisconsin Territory in 1845, but Marquette County census records don't show him living there until 1846.
 (Marquette County once included the land now known as Green Lake County from 1836-1858.)
 There, in 1851, he filled a plat for the town of St. Marie, in an area formerly known as Shaw's Landing along the Fox River, he would subsequently become the founder.
 Of the estimated 30 buildings that were constructed, including a post office and a small wooden bridge across the river during the town's height, not a single one remains.
 By the 1850s, John was in worsening health and was legally blind by 1854.

+Legacy

 John would pass away in Princeton on August 31, 1871, at the age of 88.
 He was buried on what is now private property in the small La Cote Sainte Marie Cemetery.
+As of 2021, his head stone seems to have been lost.
+Despite the population dwindling to around only 350 people, the town of St. Marie still exists to this day.
+The single-room town hall sits alone at N7090 Co Road D.